 Yongey Mingyur Rinpoche

-Registration is now closed for the winter 2018 Calming the Mind course
+Registration is now closed for the Winter 2019 Calming the Mind course

-Please join us for our next course beginning on Wednesday, June 20
+Please join us for our next course that begins on June 5, 2019.

 In this six-week course, we will learn how to transform all experiences, even difficult thoughts and emotions, into sources of joy.
 With the guidance of Tibetan meditation master Yongey Mingyur Rinpoche, we will explore the landscape of our experience with mindful awareness, learning how to use the body, sensory experiences, thoughts, emotions, and even awareness itself as supports for meditation.